Ice Cream & Frozen Desserts

 How To Make Vanilla Pudding Ice Cream

-Grab that packet of “cook and serve” pudding and keep your ice cream machine stored away; here is how you make vanilla pudding ice cream (get all the measurements below):
+Grab that packet of “cook and serve” pudding and keep your ice cream maker stored away; here is how you make vanilla pudding ice cream (get all the measurements below):

-3. Pour the pudding mixture into the pot with the milk and cook over medium-low heat until it thickens.
-Set aside and let it cool down completely.
+• Cook over medium-low heat until it thickens.
+Set aside and let it cool down completely

 A bowl of my vanilla pudding ice cream recipe with a cherry on top.